Ma124/Licenses/templates/frontpage-template.md

 ## A collection of licenses

 This repository contains all kinds of original and modified licenses and information about licenses and copyright.
+If you're unsure which license to choose look at [choosealicense.com](https://choosealicense.com/)
 [How to write a Copyright Notice](howto_copyright.html)

 ### Licenses